 You may not be aware that some motorcycle bluetooth headset makers actually sell pre-installed units inside helmets, saving you the hassle of installation and calibrating the placement of speakers and microphones for you.
 These helmets are actually very affordable, coming in at price points that rival buying a similar headset and helmet then doing the installation yourself.

-So if you want to skip out on installation and just go for a ride right after you take your helmet out of the box, take a look at our top pick for integrated bluetooth motorcycle helmet: the Sena Momentum Evo.
+So if you want to skip out on installation and just go for a ride right after you take your helmet out of the box, take a look at our top pick for integrated bluetooth motorcycle helmet: the Sena Stryker.

-What makes the Sena Momentum Evo our pick for best motorcycle bluetooth helmet?
+What makes the Sena Stryker our pick for best motorcycle bluetooth helmet?

-This helmet comes with top-notch Bluetooth 4.1, intercom supporting up to 8 riders, plus Mesh technology unlocking almost limitless connections and longer range in bigger groups.
+This helmet comes with top-notch Bluetooth 5.0, intercom supporting up to 4 riders, plus Mesh technology unlocking almost limitless connections and longer range in bigger groups.
 Of course you’ll get FM Radio, voice control, and Advanced Noise Control to keep your conversations and audio crisp.
+This helmet even features an integrated taillight!

 Quiet and Snug